feastFounder/logs_analysis_project/README.md

 `vagrant up`

-The first time you run this command, it may take an extra minute because Vagrant needs to download the VM image.
-You can then log into the VM with the following command:
+then

 `vagrant ssh`

-Navigate to the folder containing the .
-Once inside the VM, navigate to the /vagrant directory, which should contain the newsdata.zip and Logs_Analysis.py files with this command:
+Once inside the VM, navigate to the /vagrant directory using the command:

 `cd /vagrant`